Martin Dumollard: Marie-Eulalie Bussod

 Only after Dumollard's arrest in May 1861 and the following interest around the case did three women report to the authorities the disappearance of their sister Marie-Eulalie in February 1861, when an individual had visited her and proposed that she work as a maid.
 Judge Genod listened to one of the sisters' testimonies, that of Marie-Josephte, on July 16, 1861, in Trévoux.
 She was presented with the many items of clothing seized from Dumollard and stored in Trévoux, recognizing some of them as belonging to her missing sister.
 Marie-Josephte having furtively met the visitor who proposed the post, Genod undertook to confront her with Dumollard; she immediately recognized him as the man whom her sister followed several months ago.

 Following Marie-Anne Martinet's revelations, Genod inspected the woods near Pizay on July 31.
 On August 1, Martinet and Dumollard were taken separately to the place where, against all expectations, Dumollard said:

 Dumollard kept his word and a buried body was quickly exhumed.
 Early findings contributed to the conclusion that the victim was buried alive after being raped.
 The three sisters were called in Pizay and identified the body as that of Bussod.
 The emotions were so strong in Pizay that two crosses were quickly placed on the communal territory, the first being on the place of the body's discovery which since has been called the "Woods of the Dead".
 It bears the following inscription:

 The second is located at the Pizay cemetery and bears the following inscription:

-In November 2013, neither the cross of the cemetery nor the cross in the "Woods of the Dead" seem to be present at the places indicated.
+In November 2013, neither the cross of the cemetery nor the cross in the "Woods of the Dead" seemed to be present at the places indicated.
 The book Tourist and archaeological Riches of Montluel Township from 1999 indicated the latter as always located in the woods, but in 2013, it was reported as missing on the website of the Pizay town.